Fullstop000/rfcs/text/2019-11-13-follower-replication.md

 - Every peer in a Raft group is associated with a `group_id`.
 - Follower-to-follower data transfer is only allowed for peers in same group.
-- Peers report their `group_id` to their leader in Raft messages.
+- Peers report their `group_id` to their leader by Raft messages.
 - Leader is able to ask a follower to replicate data to other followers.

 ### The Group and Groups